ogsavimaja/Indiedev-platform2/README.md

 ```

 3. Create database and tables.<br/>
-   You can create database and the table in it to the folder containing this project by using commands listed below in your terminal if you are using Linux or on other platforms by creating a database.db file, opening it with SQLite and     using command `.read schema.sql`.
+   You can create database and tables in it to the folder containing this project by using commands listed below in your terminal if you are using Linux or on other platforms by creating a database.db file in the repository, opening it with SQLite and using commands `.read schema.sql` and `.read init.sql`.

 ```
 sqlite3 database.db < schema.sql
+sqlite3 database.db < init.sql
 ```

 4. Run the program.<br/>
-   You can run the program by running the command shown below in a terminal that has been opened inside the folder containing this application if you have Flask added to your PATH or by running App.py (launches the  application in debug mode).
+   You can run the program by running the command shown below in a terminal that has been opened inside the folder containing this application if you have Flask added to your PATH or alternatively by running app.py (launches the application in debug mode).

 ```
 flask run